 Have you tried this recipe?
 I love receiving your feedback, please rate and leave a comment below or tag me on Instagram @healthylittlefoodies

 - 1 ¼ Cup (310g) Greek Yogurt

-- 1 tbsp Lemon juice
+- 2 teaspoons Lemon juice

 - Add the blueberries, vanilla and lemon juice to a small pot and heat over medium-low.
 Crush the blueberries as they heat until a compote consistency.